tfsumon/byteboltsec-hugo-test/content/english/blog/data-breach-response-checklist.md

 title: "Data Breach Response Checklist: 5 Steps to a Data Breach Response Plan"
 image: "images/blog/data-breach-checklist.png"
 description: "Discover how to develop a data breach response plan with the data breach response checklist.
 Learn the 5 things your data breach response plan must include."
-h1: "5-step Data Breach Response Checklist"
+h1: "Five Step Data Breach Response Checklist"
 intro1: "Nowadays, data breaches have become an increasingly common threat to businesses of all sizes."
 intro2: "In fact, for many businesses, the question isn't whether their data will get breached; it's a question of when."
 intro3: "This also means that, as a business, you need to have a cyber incident response plan ready."